£70 per session for individuals, £100 for couples. The first session is paid upfront through the booking system, then I invoice monthly in arrears.

 Then you cry.
 The tissues are there for a reason.

 What's more interesting is if you never cry, even when talking about devastating things.
-Or if you cry but can't actually feel it - you're performing sadness but staying disconnected from it.
+Or if you cry but can't quite feel what's behind it - the tears come but something stays held back.
 Or if you apologise every time you have a feeling, like emotions are something you're doing to me.
 That tells us something worth exploring.

 What if I want to leave?